How to Read a Pay Stub Step-by-Step Guide for Employees in 2025

 Section What to Check

-Personal Info & Pay Date Ensure name, ID, and pay dates are accurate
+Personal Info & Pay Date Ensure name, ID, and pay dates are correct

-Gross vs. Net Pay Compare total earnings vs. take-home pay
+Gross vs. Net Pay Compare total earnings versus take-home pay

 Taxes & Deductions Check federal, state, local taxes and benefits deductions